 The Csinieb Premium Comfort Coat is a well-designed, good quality winter coat for those freezing days.
 We would not suggest using it in wet conditions since the fleece parts on the side could soak in the water and the mud.
 It worked for us ideally even in deep snow because the closed chest part did not allow the snow to get in under the coat and melt.
 The material is soft but durable, does not restrict the movement and fits the dog well.
 The only downside I can mention is that it is a thick coat, so it takes up quite some space in your backpack if you want to carry it with you to use it on the summit or in case the weather would turn out to be colder than expected.

-A big pro for choosing this company is that you will get a custom coat for your dog which makes all the difference - especially if your dog is taller/smaller/skinnier/wider/longer than the average :)
+A big pro for choosing this company is that you can get a custom coat which makes all the difference if your dog is hard to fit in general.

 You can buy this coat from Csinieb on their website.
 Since their English website is not available yet, feel free to shoot them an email to firstname.lastname@example.org, describing what you have in mind.
 They do ship abroad ;)